zhengchen1999/CAT/README.md

    We provide some models for image SR (x4): CAT-A, CAT-R, and CAT-R-2.
 They can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/17ls9MEIw8AvYWUquj-aYMlT0KxgThS4P?usp=sharing).

 2. Cd to 'CAT', run the folloing scripts.
 The testing configuration is in 'options/Test'.
-More detail about YML, please refer to [Training and Testing](https://github.com/XPixelGroup/BasicSR/blob/master/docs/TrainTest.md).
+More detail about YML, please refer to [Configuration](https://github.com/XPixelGroup/BasicSR/blob/master/docs/Config.md).

    **You can change the testing configuration in YML file, like 'test_CAT_A_sr_x4.yml'.**